openbridge/chatlytics/THEMES.md

 	- [Usage](#usage)

-Chatlytics data visualizations have customizable theme components: the color palette and typography.
-Users may create their own themes to use when generating visualizations.

-We include three amazing themes as a default, but you may want to create your own.
-We support that!
-The process is simple and if you follow best practices for the use of color and typography, you can create some highly customized and effective visualizations.
+### Overview

-Here's whats coming up:
+Here's whats coming up in this guide:

   1. We'll go through the 3 pre-installed Chatlytics themes and the thought process behind creating them
   2. Best practices for your customization
   3. Guide for implementation of your custom styles
-  4. Usage in messenger
+  4. How to tell Fetch to use your themes

 ## Pre-Installed Themes
+We include three amazing themes as a default, but you may want to create your own.
+We support that!
+The process is simple and if you follow best practices for the use of color and typography, you can create some highly customized and effective visualizations.

-There are three themes already included in Chatlytics: Blue, Sunrise, and Spring.
+The three themes already included in Chatlytics are: Blue, Sunrise, and Spring.
 All of these themes were creating following Samantha Zhang's advice to use colors inspired by nature.
 Who is Samantha Zhang?
 Read her [article](https://blog.graphiq.com/finding-the-right-color-palettes-for-data-visualizations-fcd4e707a283#.sawb2zvkw) for some great advice.

-#### Big Blue
+#### Blue

 Blue is a commonly loved color so we chose that for a monochromatic palette.